 Our consolidated financial statements include our accounts as well as the accounts of the other entities in which we have a controlling financial interest.
 All intercompany balances and transactions have been eliminated.
 The typical condition for a controlling financial interest is ownership of a majority of the voting interests of an entity.
-A controlling financial interest may also exist in entities through arrangements that do not involve voting interests, such as a VIE.
+A controlling financial interest may also exist in entities through arrangements that do not involve voting interests, such as a variable interest entity ("VIE").